Purpose and Policy

 Mount Mercy assumes no responsibility or liability for loss or damage to any vehicle or its contents operated or parked on campus.
 It is advisable to keep cars locked at all times.
 The parking regulations have been prepared by the Campus Safety and Security Committee.

-Suggestions to improve the parking system on campus are welcomed by the Campus Safety and Security Committee.
+Suggestions to improve the parking system on campus are welcomed by the Campus Safety and Security Committee and the Department of Public Safety.
 Any suggestions should be made to the committee or the Director of Public Safety.

-Each member of the Mount Mercy community is responsible for being familiar with the information appearing in this booklet.
+Each member of the Mount Mercy community is responsible for being familiar with the information appearing in the Parking Policy.
 Failure to read the regulations will not be considered an excuse for noncompliance.

 All students, faculty, and employees are required to properly display a current Mount Mercy University parking permit when parking on campus.
 All permits have the expiration date printed on them and will only be honored during the valid time period.
 This permit allows, but does not guarantee, parking on campus in designated areas.
 Parking of all vehicles will be in designated spaces.
 Parking regulations are enforced 24 hours a day, seven days a week in all parking areas, and tow away zones.
 Any fines accrued by the vehicle are the responsibility of the permit holder.
 The care of anyone who misappropriates a parking permit by means of theft or misrepresentation shall be handled under the Mount Mercy Code of Conduct.
 In the event a student changes their status that would require them to get a different permit, they will have five (5) days to get the new permit type.
 An example is a commuter student moving into Lower Campus, they will need to get a "L" permit within five (5) days.
 There will be a fee for students and staff parking permits when registering more than one permit.
 Visitors can contact the information desk to request a visitor pass prior to their visit.